Introduction to Database Data Sources

 Operations in Regular Mode (non passthrough)

-When defining a TABLE in the DDL that enriches the original schema, CUD (Create, Update, Delete) operations are translated into a set of commands the data source can understand, particularly when the fields referenced in the commands are generated (i.e., they do not exist in the source).
+When a TABLE is defined in the DDL to extend the original schema, CUD (Create, Update, Delete) operations are translated into a set of commands that the remote source understands, even if the fields involved are generated and do not physically exist in the source.

 CREATE TABLE itops.app_component (